 a.
-The Managed Care Plan shall collect and report the following performance measures, certified via qualified auditor.
+The Managed Care Plan shall collect and report the following performance measures, certified via qualified auditor, as specified in Section XIV, Reporting Requirements, and the Managed Care Plan Report Guide.

 HEDIS/Agency-defined

 1 Care for Older Adults (COA): - included components: advance care planning; medication review; and functional status assessment.
 Add age bands: 18 to 60 years as of December 31 of the measurement year 61 to 65 years as of December 31 of the measurement year 66 years and older as of December 31 of the measurement year

-Agency-defined
+Agency-defined Agency-defined

 2 Required Record Documentation (RRD)

 3 Face-To-Face Encounters (F2F)

 4 Case Manager Training (CMT)

 5 Timeliness of Services (TOS)

 6 Prevalence of Antipsychotic Drug Use in Long-Stay Dementia Residents